mliew21396/remote-work/week-1/3-cli-exploration/my_reflection.md

-6. Briefly describe the computer environment and how it works
+6. Briefly describe the computer environment and how it works.